ozoneapi/tecban-developer-portal/specification/resources and data models/aisp/README.md

 **[Accounts API](Accounts.md)**

-Tide members will have one of the following accounts:
+TecBan members will have one of the following accounts:

  *  E-money Business Wallet
  *  Business Current Account